Click subject name to see related articles.

 Abstract

 The epic and mythological narratives of the Indo-Iranian peoples have been influenced by each other due to their common origins and long-standing cultural relations.
 The narrations of Rustam in Ferdowsi's Shahnameh and Ram in Ramayana have many similarities.
-It can be said that these two characters ...
+It can be said that these two characters are ...

 Read More